-“I want to see an even greater level of community and even deeper connections,” says Walker.
+“I want to see an even greater level of community and even deeper connections,” said Walker.
 “Now that we’ve had a year without in-person instruction, we can work together to understand more fully what we missed, what we want, and what we need as a school community.
-I know that students have suffered and that some may return with trauma, but through it all I’m confident that we will find ways to enjoy one another, love one another, and learn together.
+I know that students have suffered and that some may return with trauma, but through it all, I’m confident that we will find ways to enjoy one another, love one another, and learn together.
 With my whole heart I know this is where I’m supposed to be.”

 Walker understands that the school’s founders are entrusting her with a great responsibility.
-“Matt and Simon have taken the Workshop School from a brilliant idea to an afterschool program and now to one of the leading progressive high schools in the country,” she says.
+“Matt and Simon have taken the Workshop School from a brilliant idea to an afterschool program and now to one of the leading progressive high schools in the country,” she said.
 “They chose me, and I am deeply grateful for that.
 The Workshop School was always their baby, but now it’s my baby, too.
 Of course, they’ll always have visitation rights!”

+About the Workshop School.
 The Workshop School was established in 2013 to honor the diverse interests and learning styles of students and to build a curriculum focused on project-based instruction and real-world experiences that prepare them for success in college and/or careers.
 We strive to create a democratic and just community that values interpersonal connections and respects the talents and abilities of all members of our school family.

 An open admission high school primarily serving students from West and North Philadelphia, the Workshop School promotes real-world success by offering a structured sequence of programming that utilizes interdisciplinary projects, exhibitions, internships, youth entrepreneurship, and dual enrollment opportunities.
 Through these experiences, students develop a broad and diverse set of skills that go well beyond traditional content knowledge and are indispensable to postsecondary success.